 You just don’t want to go through the paramedical.
 Not everyone likes doctors, needles, or peeing in a cup

 If you are in reasonably good health, you can secure a better rate and lower premiums by going through the process involved in applying for a standard life insurance policy with traditional underwriting.
-In short, if you can get a fully underwritten life insurance policy: go for it.
+In short, if you can get fully underwritten life insurance: go for it.

 Yes!
-You can get both term life insurance and whole life insurance options with a non-medical life insurance policy.
-We work with 16 of the best Canadian life insurance companies many of whom offer simplified and non-medical products that can cover you for a limited period or cover you for your lifetime.
+You can get both term life insurance and whole life insurance options with a no medical life insurance policy.
+We work with 16 of the best Canadian life insurance companies many of whom offer simplified issue life insurance and no medical products that can cover you for a limited period or cover you for your lifetime.

 life insurance policy?